Skip to content

 A poetry prize winner, an Oxford Professor and a globally known, celebrated poet.
-But where did he start his amazing journey?
+But where did he start his fantastic journey?
 Paul Muldoon has written over 30 poetry collections and is known worldwide for his poetic genius.

 Farmer to Writer | His Journey

 Paul Muldoon was born on a farm in County Armagh, Northern Ireland.
-His father was a farmer, his mother was a school teacher and he was the eldest child of three.
+His father was a farmer, his mother was a schoolteacher, and he was the eldest child of three.
 The young Muldoon pursued his love for literature in 1969 when he studied English at Queen’s University Belfast, where he met Nobel laureate and fellow Irish writer Seamus Heaney.
-While studying at Queen’s, the young Muldoon published his first collection of poems titled ‘New Weather’ and met his first wife Anne-Marie Conway.
-His poetry career blossomed after graduation, however, his marriage broke up in 1977.
+While studying at Queen’s, the young Muldoon published his first collection of poems titled ‘New Weather’ and met his first wife, Anne-Marie Conway.
+His poetry career blossomed after graduation.
+However, his marriage broke up in 1977.

 Poetry the World fell in Love with

-One of Muldoon’s most famous literary collections is ‘Madoc: A Mystery’ which was published in September 1990.
+One of Muldoon’s most famous literary collections is ‘Madoc: A Mystery’ published in September 1990.
 Within this collection, you will find 150 pages of genius.
-The inspiration for this larger collection came from the Romantic period poets such as Byron and Coleridge.
+The inspiration for this enormous collection came from the Romantic period poets such as Byron and Coleridge.
 This collection explores many themes, including colonisation and historical metafiction.
 Many within the literary world have been baffled by this collection, including Irish novelist John Banville.
 This collection differs from his usual collection style, as his collections usually contain many short poems with one longer concluding poem.

 All of Muldoon’s poems have been collected into four books: ‘Selected Poems 1968-1986’ which was published in 1986, ‘New Selected Poems 1968-1994’ which was published in 1996, ‘Poems 1968-1998’ which was published in 2001, and ‘Selected Poems 1968-2014’ which was published in 2016.
-Muldoon is continuing to bless us with his literary genius, and his most recent collection published in 2019 is called ‘Frolic and Detour’, this is his thirteenth book.
+Muldoon continues to bless us with his literary genius, and his most recent collection, published in 2019, is called ‘Frolic and Detour’; this is his thirteenth book.

-Paul Muldoon has also written three children’s books: ‘The O-O’s Party, New Year’s Eve’ which was published in 1981, ‘The Last Thesaurus’ which was published in 1995, and ‘The Noctuary of Narcissus Batt’ which was published in 1997.
-‘The Last Thesaurus’ is set on a dinosaur planet and we follow Bert and Brunhilde who have an encounter with a Tyrannosaurus Rex.
+Paul Muldoon has also written three children’s books: ‘The O-O’s Party, New Year’s Eve’, published in 1981; ‘The Last Thesaurus’, published in 1995; and ‘The Noctuary of Narcissus Batt’, published in 1997.
+The Last Thesaurus is set on a dinosaur planet, and we follow Bert and Brunhilde as they encounter a Tyrannosaurus Rex.
 Within this short children’s story, Muldoon invents a creature that acts like a Thesaurus.

 Awards and Honours